 DRDC filed a complaint against the DC Department of Human Services on behalf of a woman with low vision denied accommodations in recertifying her benefits.
 The settlement required DHS to accommodate people with low vision and install magnifying readers in all the benefits offices.

 On behalf of a woman who is blind and uses a guide dog, DRDC demanded that a ride-sharing service change its policy to require drivers to transport people with service animals.

 How to Contact ULS-PAIR

 To request help, call (202) 547-0198, or 877-221-4638, (202) 547-2657 (TTY) or e-mail us at email@example.com.
 The office is located at 220 I Street, N.E., Suite 130, Washington, D.C.
 20002.

 Requests for assistance are assessed on a case-by-case basis under our priorities.
 We cannot take every case, so ULS-PAIR may be unable to help you because of limited resources.

-THE MISSION of University Legal Services’ Protection and Advocacy Program (ULS-P&A) is to ensure that District of Columbia residents with disabilities have the legal rights to which they are entitled, including the right to be free from harm, the right to individual choice and the right to full inclusion in the community.
+THE MISSION of Disability Rights DC at University Legal Services (DRDC) is to ensure that District of Columbia residents with disabilities have the legal rights to which they are entitled, including the right to be free from harm, the right to individual choice and the right to full

 CASE SELECTION CRITERIA